TREEcg/extract-cbd-shape/README.md

          - Iterate over the list
          - The first match that is found is processed, the rest is ignored
          - If nothing was however found, it starts over, but dereferences the node that needs to be found.
- 3. Processes all `sh:property` links to property shapes with a `sh:minCount` > 1.
-It processes the full `sh:path`.
+ 3. Processes all `sh:property` links to property shapes.
+Only marks a property as required if `sh:minCount` > 0.
+It does not validate cardinalities.
+ 4. It processes the full `sh:path` and includes the triples necessary to reach the path.
- 4. Won’t process `sh:value` and `sh:QualifiedValueShapes`: if it provides a wrong item, that’s the data publisher’s fault
+ 5. Won’t process `sh:value` and `sh:QualifiedValueShapes`: if it provides a wrong item, that’s the data publisher’s fault
- 5. ISSUE: Doesn’t (yet?) process `ex:node sh:class ex:S` as `ex:node sh:property [ sh:path ( rdf:type [sh:zeroOrMorePath rdfs:subClassOf ]); sh:value ex:S ; sh:minCount 1 ;]` -- But we should probably look into doing this, although entailment regimes might make this task complex, and we said we wouldn’t process sh:value...
+ 6. ISSUE: Doesn’t (yet?) process `ex:node sh:class ex:S` as `ex:node sh:property [ sh:path ( rdf:type [sh:zeroOrMorePath rdfs:subClassOf ]); sh:value ex:S ; sh:minCount 1 ;]` -- But we should probably look into doing this, although entailment regimes might make this task complex, and we said we wouldn’t process sh:value...

 A nodeshape is just an array of property shapes.